Radico Khaitan Limited (NSE: RADICO) Q3 2026 Earnings Call dated Jan. 23, 2026

 Abhishek Khaitan

-To answer your first question already we’ve answered the same question was asked where we said that we’ve seen market share increases compared to competition in states like Uttar Pradesh, Rajasthan mp, Haryana, Telangana.
-All these Places.
+To answer your first question already we’ve answered the same question was asked where we said that we’ve seen market share increases compared to competition in states like Uttar Pradesh, Rajasthan, MP, Haryana, Telangana, all these places.

 Naveen Trivedi

-Sure sir.
+Sure, sir.

-And what is your next question?
+What is your next question?

 Naveen Trivedi

-Dilip K Banthiya
+Dilip Banthiya

-The.
-Gross margin in this quarter has improved by 1050 basis points.
-It is largely on the back of the softer raw material scenario where we have had an improvement in margin of around 225 basis point and the product premium margin.
-Product mix has been 125 basis point margin improvement.
-As far as the EBITDA margin is concerned again 100 to 110 where there is an operating leverage and other things is also playing a key role.
-Now 100 to 125 basis point is on account of that and 200 basis point is on account of the raw material improvement on sequential basis.
+Gross margin in this quarter has improved by 350 basis points.
+It is largely on the back of the softer raw material scenario where we have had an improvement in margin of around 225 basis point and the product premium margin and product mix has been 125 basis point margin improvement.
+As far as the EBITDA margin is concerned again 100 basis points to 110 basis points where there is an operating leverage and other things is also playing a key role now.
+100 basis points to 125 basis point is on account of that and 200 basis point is roughly on account of the raw material improvement.
+On sequential basis however the product premiumization has played a key role and there also the margin has improved by more than 250 basis point.
+The 200 basis point is on account of the product premiumization and 50 basis point,60 basis point is on account of the raw material softening.

 Naveen Trivedi